cetz-package/cetz/src/matrix.typ

   let n = mat.at(0).len()
   assert(n == vec.len(), message: "Matrix columns must be equal to vector rows")

+  // Short circuit the neutral element if mat in _ident { return vec }

   let new = (0,) * m
   for i in range(0, m) {
     for j in range(0, n) {